sharmaji27/Flight-Price-Prediction/README.md

 - Also used ExtraTreeRegressor to visualize the importances of all the features.
 - Just run app.py to see the gui on local host.

+Do visit my blog for better explanations: https://machinelearningprojects.net/

 ![](ss.png)